kenosome/Angular-Miscellaneous/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.2.

-The styles are handled by bootstrap 4, so these are the steps to install:
+The styles are handled by bootstrap 4 and font awesome, so these are the steps to install:

 npm install --save jquery